 In truth, the risks of drug abuse in teenagers are much greater than you may expect.
 Drug abuse is now the number 1 cause of death for teenagers in the United States.
 Hence, too many young people, who are only kids, are dying.
 In response to a dire problem, teen drug prevention, teen drug treatment, and teen drug rehab options are needed.

-Beyond the risk of teen overdose and the criminal consequences looming, teen drug abuse opens the door to the chronic problem of teen drug addiction.
+Beyond the risk of teen overdose and the criminal consequences looming, teen drug use opens the door to the chronic problem of teen drug addiction.
 Indeed, early teen drug experimentation is a threat that must not be ignored.

-Teen drug abuse is now the number 1 cause of death for teenagers in the United States.
+Drug abuse is now the number 1 cause of death for teenagers in the United States.

 According to the Centers for Disease Control and Prevention (CDC), 105 people in the United States die every day from drug overdose.

 This list of statistics can help inform parental decisions.
 Without question, the point is to protect your child.
 Thus, understanding the extent of the problem of drug abuse is essential.